• FIBER GLASS •

 - laying with non-woven paper glue

-- silicone coupling
+- silicone joints

 Printed with Latex inks (water-based), the Fiber Glass paper guarantee a healthy interior without pollutants.